q3k/q3d/README.md

 Capabilities
 ------------

 Currently we ship the spec for a 'q3d object' (`q3do`) file format.
-This format defines a single Object, that in turn contains multiple Meshes, each Mesh being made up of a Triangles with Materials.
+This format defines a single Object, that in turn contains multiple Meshes, each Mesh being made up of a list of Triangles and a Material.

 For more information, see `object.fbs`.

 Why not..?
 ----------

+Other file format?

  - STL: proprietary, no canonical colour support
  - STEP: designed by a committee, closed ISO spec